benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

 - treasure by veteran's hall can be stolen
 - the guard radius is only 2, not 3!
 - want more multiclassing opportunities (scouting, nobility, tactics, life magic)

+### Play 4

+- Nomad tents start as owned by red!
+- 370 PEONS for gate guard is too easy.
+  - Attacked with: lvl 10 barbarian with expert combat, expert melee, GM archery, and basic magic resistance, plate mail, gambler's deck, crossbow, 13 harpies, 4 cyclopes, and 49 centaurs.